Comuna 13 History – Medellins Street Art Capital

 The government was successful in removing the paramilitary groups from Comuna 13.
 But this was not the end of problems for the community.

-Life After Operation Orion
+Life after Operation Orion

 After the military groups were removed from Comuna 13 there was still no peace.
 With the military groups gone youth gangs took over control.
+This resulted in constant gang battles which terrorized residents for years.

 However, after many years of Comuna 13’s history being full of violence the city finally took steps to turn the community around.

 Fortunately, the city decided to invest in positive social services to turn Comuna 13’s history around.
 The city built infrastructure such as cable cars and escalators.

 This greatly improved the quality of life for residents because they could get in and out of the community much faster.

 Another major step the city took was to encourage the youth of the community to get involved in the arts.
 This was heavily influenced by hip-hop culture such as rapping, dancing, and graffiti art.

 It was never intended to turn Comuna 13 into a tourist destination.
 But over the years people heard about all the art in the community and slowly tourists started visiting.
-Now today it is one of the most popular tourist destinations in Medellin.
+Now today it is one of the most popular tourist destinations in Medellin!

 Comuna 13 Tours